FSXAC/FSXAC.github.io/documents/index.md

 # Documents

 This page contains my notes/documents/reports for the courses I've taken.
-I try to fill in as much as possible but there is still lots missing.
+I try to fill in as much as possible but there is a lot missing.
-Please only use content from this page as reference material for studying.
+Oh and I'm only human and there may be mistakes; so only use content from this page as reference material.
+You've been warned.

-Please feel free to contact me if there are any mistakes.
-Alternatively, since this website is also open-source on GitHub, I'm always open to issues and pull requests.

 <span id="searchFieldIcon">&#128270;&nbsp;</span><input type="text" id="searchField" onkeyup="searchFunc()" placeholder="Search...">